emberjs/guides/source/localizable/testing/index.md

 provide confidence that parts of the system will work within the application under multiple scenarios.

-It is recommended that components be tested with integration tests because the component interacts with the system in the same way that it will within the context of the application, including being rendered from a template and receiving Ember's lifecycle hooks.
+It is recommended that components and helpers be tested with integration tests because the component interacts with the system in the same way that it will within the context of the application, including being rendered from a template and receiving Ember's lifecycle hooks.